klenze/pyjsroot/docs/soapbox.md

 In the corresponding cxx file, we run over this histogram in different places.

-620 lines deep in the ::Init() method, it is initialized:
+620 lines deep in the Init() method, it is initialized:
 ```
 fh2_Califa_coinPhi =
         R3B::root_owned<TH2F>("fh2_Califa_phi_correlations", "Califa phi correlations", 600, -190, 190, 600, -190, 190);
 ```
 A few more lines are then spent to create a TCanvas, set axis labels and draw it using "COLZ".

-The next place we find it is an exceptionally short method, ::Reset(), which clears all histograms.
+The next place we find it is an exceptionally short method, Reset(), which clears all histograms.
 Our histogram is mentioned 94 lines into that method:
 ```
         fh2_Califa_coinPhi->Reset();
 ```

-The final place it is used is where it is actually filled, 302 lines within the ::Exec method.
+The final place it is used is where it is actually filled, 302 lines within the Exec method.

 ```
                 fh2_Califa_coinPhi->Fill(califa_phi[i1], califa_phi[i2]);
 ```

-The lack of a destructor is by design, and the fact that the pointer is uninitialized between object construction and ::Init() could be fixed fairly easily by using default member initalizers.
-Also, iterating through all the histograms for ::Reset() could be avoided fairly easily by adding any allocated histogram to a vector.
+The lack of a destructor is by design, and the fact that the pointer is uninitialized between object construction and Init() could be fixed fairly easily by using default member initalizers.
+Also, iterating through all the histograms for Reset() could be avoided fairly easily by adding any allocated histogram to a vector.
 Still, that leaves three different places where the histogram pointer appears, which is about two too many.

 ## Prior work